Mbera12/Mbera12-daily-reports/README.md

 ## Day nine
 we did a prictice challenge which contain all we did from the day one.
 ## Day ten
 - I continue Chellenge practice
+## Day eleven
+- We studied about package called numpy.